pravan1/hackUTD-toyota-track/README.md

 - Protected API routes require Auth0 access tokens.
 The frontend automatically attaches them using the Auth0 React SDK.
 - If MongoDB starts empty, the backend seeds the dataset on server start.
 - Images used in the dataset map to real Toyota trims to avoid mismatches.
+- A manual QA checklist for the psychographic quiz and recommendation flow lives in `docs/qa/vehicle-profile.md`.